 10.1.4 If the equipment is of a type which may have problems where high wind velocities exist a warning shall be given.

-10.1.5 A warning shall be given that in the power –off state little or no respiratory protection is to be expected, and that this is considered to be an abnormal situation.
+10.1.5 A warning shall be given that in the power off state little or no respiratory protection is to be expected, and that this is considered to be an abnormal situation.
 A warning should also be given that in the “power –off” state a rapid build-up of carbon dioxide and depletion of oxygen within the hood may occur.

 10.1.6 Attention should be drawn to the fact that if the device is permissible for use in an explosive atmosphere it is marked as such.